russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

 .. swagger:tag:: extended-networks
    :synopsis: Network extended attributes (os-extended-networks)

-   Creates, shows details for, and lists networks with extendedattributes.
+   Creates, shows details for, and lists networks with extended attributes.

 .. swagger:tag:: fixed-ips
    :synopsis: Fixed IPs (os-fixed-ips)

-   Shows data for a specified fixed IP, such as host name, CIDR, andaddress.
+   Shows data for a specified fixed IP, such as host name, CIDR, and address.
 Also, reserves and frees a fixed IP address.

 .. swagger:tag:: floating-ip-dns
    :synopsis: Floating IP DNS records (os-floating-ip-dns)

-   Manages DNS records that are associated with IP addresses that areallocated by the floating IPs extension.
-Requests are dispatchedto a DNS driver selected at startup.
+   Manages DNS records that are associated with IP addresses that are allocated by the floating IPs extension.
+Requests are dispatched to a DNS driver selected at startup.

 .. swagger:tag:: floating-ip-pools
    :synopsis: Floating IP pools (os-floating-ip-pools)